header-bg.png

 beach texture

-Jacques Attali’s ‘Noise: The Political Economy of Music’, examines the ways in which the emergence of ‘noise’, a child of industrial capitalism, had transformed the soundscapes of the world.
-Sonic Earth seeks to do the same.
+Jacques Attali’s ‘Noise: The Political Economy of Music’ (1977), examines the ways in which the emergence of ‘noise’, a child of nineteenth century industrial capitalism, transformed the soundscape of the world.

-Nothing essential happens in the absence of noise
+“Nothing essential happens in the absence of noise.”

 Jacques Attali, Noise: The Political Economy of Music, 1977